Mesa Verde National Park

 Chimney Rock & Pagosa Springs

-From mid-May to the end of September, take a trip back in time at Chimney Rock Archaeological Area.
+From mid-May to the end of September, take a trip back in time at Chimney Rock National Monument.
 This site, once home to the ancestors of the modern Pueblo Indians, is of great spiritual significance today.
 In September 2012, the area became the Chimney Rock National Monument.
 Travel on to Pagosa Springs, whose name is a Ute Indian word meaning “healing waters.”
 The hot mineral springs here are renowned for their healing qualities.
 Give them a try and learn the lore of the fight for ownership of the hot springs between the Ute and Navajo Indians.